m6h/front-dl/README.md

 ## Directory mode media
 The root directory of the directory browser is `/mnt/ydl/` inside the container.

-When downloading to directory, a media library (or anywhere with persistent storage) should be mounted in the container at `/mnt/ydl/`, as shown in the *docker-compose.yml*.
-All **folders** within `/mnt/ydl/` will then be visible in the directory browser. youtube-dl will download to the specified directory, then the file can be read and streamed by your favorite media server solution, such as JellyFin, Emby, Plex, etc..
+When downloading to directory, your media library (or anywhere with persistent storage) should be mounted in the container at `/mnt/ydl/`.
+All **folders** within `/mnt/ydl/` will then be visible in the directory browser. youtube-dl will download to the selected directory, then the file can be read and streamed by your favorite media server solution, such as Jellyfin, Emby, Plex, etc..

-## Updating [youtube-dl][ydl] version
+## Updating
-Click the update button in Settings, or rebuild the Docker image using `docker-compose build --no-cache && docker-compose up -d`
+To update just the `youtube-dl` binary, click the update button in Settings.
+Images include the latest version of youtube-dl available at the time they were built.

+front-dl can be updated by pulling the latest image with `docker-compose pull` then recreating the containers with `docker-compose up -d`

 ## Tech
 Client-side: [Mithril.js][m], [Bulma][bu], [Font Awesome][fa]